WGBH-MLA/ov-deploy/docs/setup.md

     Set the name of the config map and save the settings.

-    Restart any container using that config.
+    Restart any running container using that config.

+1. Mount volumes

+    If needed, create an external volume under the `Volumes` tab and mount it to the specified location.

-1. Enter secrets
+1. Add secrets

     Add a new secret with any secrets that need to be available.